Tracking and training personnel on protocols

 Guideline on Training Requirements for Visitors and Personnel Working with Animals The Institutional Animal Care and Use Committee (IACUC) is charged with ensuring that personnel that care for or conduct procedures on living animals have appropriate qualification, experience, and training.
 The Principal Investigator (PI) is responsible for ensuring that all personnel (laboratory staff, instructors, teaching assistants, students) using live animals are appropriately listed or identified on the animal protocol.
 Additionally, the PI must ensure that all personnel are appropriately trained, informed of applicable regulatory requirements, and apprised of all hazards and risks prior to allowing personnel to engage in animal activities.

-• Visitors/Tour Attendees/Observers: Individuals entering an animal area for observational purposes only.
+- Visitors/Tour Attendees/Observers are defined as individuals entering an animal area for observational purposes only.

 • Not required to be listed on the animal protocol via a personnel amendment